frockett/astro-portfolio-website/src/content/posts/astro-ssr-with-coolify.md

 title: 'How to Deploy an SSR Astro site to your VPS using Coolify'
 pubDate: 2024-12-20
 description: 'Only marginally more difficult than static.'
+seoDescription: 'This tutorial explains the quirks of deploying an Astro SSR site using Coolify.'
 author: Crockett
 tags: ["self-hosting", "tutorial"]
 ---